getappmap/appmap-agent-js/README.md

 You should know these details before you begin:
 - what command starts the application, example: `node app.js`
-- does the application have mocha tests?
-If so, what command runs the tests, i.e. `npx mocha --recursive test/**/*.ts`
+- does the application have `mocha` tests?
+If so, what command runs the tests? example: `npx mocha --recursive test/**/*.ts`
 - the HTTP port of the application (typical values are 3000, 4000, 8000)
 - does the application use the `mysql`, `pg` or `sqlite3` package?
+Check the dependencies in `package.json`.

-#### Start the setup wizard
+#### Start the setup command

-`appmap-agent-js` comes with a setup wizard that creates the initial configuration in `appmap.yml`.
+We recommend you start with a setup command that creates the initial configuration in `appmap.yml`.
-Run this command in the root folder of your project to start the wizard:
+Run this command in the root folder of your project:

 ```sh
 npx appmap-agent-js setup
 ```
-You should see a prompt like this:
+You should see a prompt similar to this:
 ```
 ✔ Supported operating system detected: darwin
 ✔ Supported node detected: v14.17.6.
 ?
 Run AppMap configuration wizard for this project? › no / yes
 ```

-Answer `yes` and continue:
+Answer `yes` to continue:

-1. Enter the application name, it is used to identify the app in recorded AppMaps
+1. Enter the application name.
+It will be used to identify the app in recorded AppMaps
 2. Select the recording method.
 You have several choices:
     1. if your application has `mocha` tests, we recommend to record `mocha` test cases
-    2. if you don't have tests or when troubleshooting a code issue, we recommend remote recording
+    2. if you don't have good tests or when troubleshooting a code issue, we recommend remote recording
     3. for small and short-lived programs, recording their processes end-to-finish is a simple viable option, but it can lead to large and noisy AppMaps for more complex applications
-    4. programmatic recording is a good option when you need fine control over what code gets recorded when it runs, at the expense of adding your own start/stop recording logic to the application code
+    4. programmatic recording is a good option when you need a fine control over what code gets recorded when it runs.
+You will nedd to add your own start/stop recording logic to the recorded application code.

 We recommend recording test cases or remote recording when starting with AppMaps.

-Based on the recording method selected, the wizard will ask you to enter additional application and configuration details.
+Based on the recording method selected, you will be asked you to enter additional application and configuration details.

 ---